elok/DEND_Capstone/README.md

 ## Project Description
 This is the capstone project for the Udacity Data Engineering Nanodegree.

-I have chosen the open ended project option and will and in this project, I will apply what you've learned on Spark and data lakes to build an ETL pipeline.
-To complete the project, I retrieved two datasets from Kaggle on Bitcoin, process the data into analytics tables using Spark, and output them into parquet files.
+I have chosen the open ended project option and in this project, I will apply what I've learned on Spark and data lakes to build an ETL pipeline.
+To complete the project, I retrieved two datasets from Kaggle on Bitcoin, process the data into analytics tables using Spark, and output them to csv files.

-CSV > SPARK > PARQUET?

 --------------------------------------------

 ## Data Sets
 There are two datasets that I used from Kaggle:

-Bitcoin Historical Data
+Bitcoin Historical Data<br>
-Bitcoin data at 1-min intervals from select exchanges, Jan 2012 to August 2019 https://www.kaggle.com/mczielinski/bitcoin-historical-data
+Bitcoin data at 1-min intervals from select exchanges, Jan 2012 to August 2019<br>
+https://www.kaggle.com/mczielinski/bitcoin-historical-data

-Twitter Parsed Cryptocurrencies Data
+Twitter Parsed Cryptocurrencies Data<br>
-Parsed crypto tags from twitter https://www.kaggle.com/johnyleebrown/twitter-parsed-cryptocurrencies-data
+Parsed crypto tags from twitter<br>
+https://www.kaggle.com/johnyleebrown/twitter-parsed-cryptocurrencies-data

 --------------------------------------------

 ## Analytics tables
-Using the song and log datasets, I created a star schema optimized for queries on song play analysis.
+Using the bitcoin twitter and price datasets, I created a star schema optimized for queries on song play analysis.
 This includes the following tables.

 #### Fact Table